decred/dcrd/blockchain/indexers/README.md

 - Transaction-by-hash (txbyhashidx) Index
   - Creates a mapping from the hash of each transaction to the block that contains it along with its offset and length within the serialized block
-- Transaction-by-address (txbyaddridx) Index
-  - Creates a mapping from every address to all transactions which either credit or debit the address
-  - Requires the transaction-by-hash index
 - Address-ever-seen (existsaddridx) Index
   - Stores a key with an empty value for every address that has ever existed and was seen by the client

+## Removed Legacy Indexers

 - Committed Filter (cfindexparentbucket) Index
   - Stores all committed filters and committed filter headers for all blocks in the main chain
+- Transaction-by-address (txbyaddridx) Index
+  - Creates a mapping from every address to all transactions which either credit or debit the address
+  - Requires the transaction-by-hash index

 ## Installation and Updating